Different types of business assets

-An asset, in business terms, is a resource of value that you own or lease that helps you run your business.
+In business terms, an asset is a resource of value that you own or lease that helps you run your business.
 These resources can be tangible items such as computers and petty cash, or non-physical things such as goodwill, reputation and brand.

-Assets, in accounting terms, are resources that you can sell or convert into cash or use to produce value.
+In accounting terms, assets are resources that you can sell or convert into cash or use to produce value.
 For example, your inventory, bank balances, accounts receivable, prepaid expenses, etc.

 Assets accounts are an important factor in your balance sheet.
 Depending on how you look at them, assets can fall into different categories.

 Categories of business assets

 You can generally categorise assets according to their nature and type.
 Based on their convertibility into cash, you can classify assets as either:

 - current assets - those with a shorter life span and easily transferable into cash

 - fixed assets - intended for long-term use and unlikely to convert quickly into cash

 Another way of grouping business assets is according to their physical characteristics.
 Under this approach, you can distinguish between: